 A key feature of the Round Square experience is the exchange of students between member schools.
 The exchange programme will provide opportunities for our students to connect with others

 A very exciting adventure programme is offered by the School.
 Each grade goes on an annual adventure outing.
 We also offer adventure challenges to help students face their fears and break through emotional and physical boundaries.

-The key method used by Round Square to prepare students for life is by the expectation of serving others.
+Round Square prepares students for life by serving others.
 Each student is encouraged to perform a substantial number of service hours, either in school-sponsored, regional or international projects.

 The 2018 Round Square Africa Regional Conference in Ghana was a fruitful and life changing experience.
 It not only taught me about leadership, but it also enabled me to interact and connect with people from various walks of life.